taylorhakes/painless/DOCs.md

 });
 ```
 The helper function takes a single JS Object.
 The keys are the names of the event you want to listen to.
 The values are functions that are passed the data associated with the event.
-The return value is sent to the console.
+The return value **MUST BE A STRING**.
+It is sent to the console.
 #### Event Types
 - `test.end` - When a test finishes
 Data associated